By-Laws for the West Shore Mixed Slo-Pitch Association

 ➢ A team must have a minimum of 8 players, of which 3 must be females.

-➢ If a team is playing with only three female players then a female player must be in the outfield at all times and a male catcher must be used for the entire game.
+➢ If a team is playing with only three female players then a female player must be in the outfield and infield at all times and a male catcher must be used for the entire game.

 ➢ A maximum of 15 minute grace period is allowed prior to default.

 ➢ All players in the game must be registered with SPN and WSMSP and on the team roster, to be eligible to play.
 Captains are responsible to ensure registration is accurate and complete.